 EAR Data Policy: Principal investigators are required to adhere to the EAR Data Policy available on the NSF website.
 Proposals should include a statement describing how the data policy requirements will be met.
+Data Management Plans should follow the template provided on the SGP website.
+Forms can also be requested by the cognizant program officers.

 Projects involving work in foreign countries: For studies in countries other than the United States, the project description should discuss, where appropriate, collaborations with scientists and students from the host country, and how these individuals will be involved in the project.
-Collaborations should be well justified, in that they represent true intellectual collaboration, utilize the expertise and specialized skills, facilities, and/or resources of the foreign collaborator.
+Collaborations should be well justified, in that they represent true intellectual collaboration and utilize the expertise and specialized skills, facilities, and/or resources of the foreign collaborator.
 Letters of collaboration must be included in the Special Information and Supplementary Documents section of the proposal.
-These letters should include a discussion of the role of the collaborator in the project and the resources the collaborating foreign institution/organization will provide to the project.
+These letters should include a discussion of the role of the collaborator in the project and the resources the collaborating foreign institution/organization will provide.
 Principal investigators are encouraged to provide U.S. students and junior researchers with international research experiences.
-According to the Grant Proposal Guide (Sec II.C.2.j), "some governments require nonresidents to obtain official approval to carry out investigations within their borders and coastal waters under their jurisdiction.
+An important provision of Grant Proposal Guide (Sec II.C.2.j) states "some governments require nonresidents to obtain official approval to carry out investigations within their borders and coastal waters under their jurisdiction.
 Pls are responsible for obtaining the required authorizations and for advising NSF that they have been obtained or requested."
-Prior to an award, Pls must provide confirmation that they have obtained necessary research agreements and all legally required collecting, import, and export permits for samples, instrumentation, and data.
-Where relevant, arrangements to allocate samples and data between host country organization(s) or institution(s) should be discussed in the proposal.
-Investigators are encouraged to include any such permits, authorizations, and agreements in the Special Information and Supplementary Documents section of the proposal.
+Failure to obtain the appropriate permits for all aspects of the research effort may jeopardize not only the proposed research, but also the well-being of the personnel.
+Where relevant, arrangements to allocate samples and data between host country organization(s) or institution(s) and U.S. organization(s) or institution(s) should be discussed in the proposal.
+Investigators are encouraged to include any such permits (including legally required collecting, import, and export permits for samples, instrumentation, and data), authorizations, and agreements, in the Special Information and Supplementary Documents section of the proposal.